For successful job interviews, words are nice; stories are better! (Nonfiction, of course!)

 This checklist is the list of examples from their experience that directly addresses the qualifications they to need to cover during the interview.
 These might include:

 - Huge contributions to operational savings

 For details creating and using your checklist, read 3 Steps to Interview Success: Build Your Interview Checklist.

 Showcase Your “Soft Skills”

-Most companies are looking for candidates with strengths in communication, problem-solving, negotiation, and decision-making, amongst many others.
+Most companies are looking for candidates with strong soft skills, including communication, problem-solving, negotiation, and decision-making, among many others.

 When adding these to your checklist of key qualifications, how should you address the soft skills in the interview?